fehler/scratch/workshops/orbit.md

 In my experience, marketing is often perceived by craftspeople as something that takes up valuable time and that is a distraction.
 Of course, **making is critical, but so is marketing**.
 After all, **if no one knows what you do, how can you hope to sell it?**

-By looking at how a number of successful craftspeople share their stories – via channels like **Instagram, Twitter and other social channels** – and measuring the impact of these marketing stories, we'll hammer home that marketing is an essential part of every successful business's mix.
+By looking at how a number of successful craftspeople share their stories – via channels like **Instagram, Twitter and other social channels** – and measuring the impact of these marketing stories, we'll hammer home that marketing is an essential part of every successful business's mix, especially when **considering the opportunities that export markets offer**.

 ### Case Study: TBC